What biochemical blood test is normal? table. Normal cholesterol value in women

 • accumulation of plasma in body cavities (anasarca)

-In the body, in addition to building cells, their constant decay occurs, accompanied by the accumulation of nitrogenous bases.
+In the body, in addition to the construction of cells, their constant breakdown occurs, accompanied by the accumulation of nitrogenous bases.
 These toxic substances are formed in the liver and excreted by the kidneys.
-Therefore, an increase in blood slags can indicate both a decrease in the work of the kidneys and liver, and excessive breakdown of proteins.
+Therefore, an increase in blood waste can indicate both a decrease in the functioning of the kidneys and liver, and excessive breakdown of proteins.
 The main indicators of nitrogen metabolism include:

 • urea and creatinine

-• less often, residual nitrogen, creatine, uric acid, ammonia, indican and others are determined.
+• Residual nitrogen, creatine, uric acid, ammonia, indican and others are less often determined.

-Why does the level of blood slags change?
+Why does the level of blood waste change?

 Reasons for the increase Reasons for the decline